Category: Prejudge Report

 - Financials indicate the accounting methodology to be used by the business.
 Discuss any assumptions made in projecting future financial results.
 Presents projections honestly and conservatively.

-- Appendix includes copies of key supporting documents (e.g., certifications, licenses, tax requirements, codes, letters of intent or advance contract, endorsements, etc.).
+- The appendix includes copies of key supporting documents (e.g., certifications, licenses, tax requirements, codes, letters of intent or advance contracts, endorsements, etc.).

-Note: Business must not have been in operation more than 12 months.
+Note: Business must not have been in operation for more than 12 months.

-• Reports must not exceed fifteen (15) pages, including the table of contents, divider pages, and appendices.
+- Reports must not exceed fifteen (15) pages, including divider pages and appendices.

-• Each side of the paper providing information is counted as a page.
+- Each side of the paper providing the information is counted as a page.

 - A front cover is required.